-Search and Seizures can be nerve wracking, especially if you don’t know your rights.
+Search and Seizures can be very nerve wracking, especially if you don’t know your rights.
 Officers can easily intimidate a person and control the situation.
-It’s only in your best benefit to know your do’s and don’ts during these unforeseen incidents.
+It’s in your best interest to know what you can and can’t do during these unforeseen incidents.
 The purpose of this article is to equip you with the proper knowledge to handle any situation you go through.
 This can protect you from illegal searches or from an officer encroaching on your personal rights.
-Follow these steps to properly handle a search and seizure.
+Follow these steps to properly handle a search and seizure:

-Remember to always stay calm because you know your rights.
-An officer must have probable cause to search your person, vehicle, or home.
-Probable Cause means reasonable grounds to search you.
-An officer can not merely perform a search and seizure out of desire.
+Remember to always stay calm because you still have rights.
+An officer must have probable cause to search a person, vehicle, or home.
+A probable cause means reasonable grounds to search you.
+An officer cannot merely perform a search and seizure out of desire.
 The facts and circumstances present must be grounds enough to reasonably infer illegal action is at play.

 Document the Encounter